JamesOstrowski21/Cookie-Jar/README.md

 appropiate sugar content or no cookie if the user has consumed too much sugar.
 The contents of the jar are then stored in a json file for the next time the user would like a cookie.

+The file "JarTests" contains unit test for the methods of the CookieJar class.